 In this tutorial you will learn the concept of declarative DSLs and how to implement a simple DSL in Ink.

-To try and tutorial code yourself, take a look at “Ink Tutorial– Installation Guide” at the end of this chapter.
+To try the tutorial code yourself, take a look at “Ink Tutorial– Installation Guide” at the end of this tutorial.

 An example system

-To demonstrate the advantages and usage of Ink, we will now describe the system which we will use for examples in this tutorial.
-This is a typical Java based system, to which we will gradually introduce the ink framework as the tutorial progresses.
+To demonstrate the advantages and usage of Ink, we will now describe the system which we will use for the examples in this tutorial.
+This is a typical Java based system, to which we will gradually introduce the Ink framework as the tutorial progresses.
 Even though it’s a “fictitious” system, it shares many of the qualities of modern enterprise systems.

 Imagine a magazine subscription management system.
 The system is used to subscribe readers to the magazine, renew their subscription, etc.